Illinois Authors

 Pen Name: None

-Connection to Illinois: Nolan was born in Chicago and currently resides in Oak Park, Illinois.
-She also graduated from the University of Illinois Chicago.
+Connection to Illinois: Nolan was born in Chicago and currently resides in Oak Park.
+She graduated from the University of Illinois Chicago.

 Awards: